MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 A tool for reviewing the contents of a sealed management pack is the MPViewer, which can display the following contents of a management pack: rules, monitors, views, tasks, console tasks, and reports.
 MPViewer will also display the knowledge associated with the particular management pack item.
 You can install and use [MPViewer](https://github.com/dani3l3/mpviewer) on any computer on which the Operations Manager Operations console is installed.

-When you've a new management pack, you should import it to a *pre-production* environment.
+When you have a new management pack, you should import it to a *pre-production* environment.
 In Operations Manager, it's a best practice to have a production implementation that is used for monitoring your production applications and a pre-production implementation that has minimal interaction with the production environment.
 The pre-production management group is used for testing and tuning management pack functionality before the management pack is deployed in the production environment.

 To accurately measure the data that a management pack gathers, you need to expose the agent to the demands of your production environment.
 The hardware of the management server in the pre-production environment should reflect the hardware that's in use in your production environment.
 Your pre-production management group should have the same management packs imported to the management server as the production management group.
 To test interoperability, your pre-production environment should also include the same types of server roles that are in your production environment, just on a smaller scale.